SpaceX capsule carrying 4 astronauts docks with International Space Station

-The docking took place about 6:30 p.m.
-EST (2330 GMT) while the Crew Dragon vehicle, dubbed Endurance, and the space station were flying about 260 miles (420 km) above the eastern Caribbean Sea, according to NASA.
+The docking took place at about 6.30 pm EST (7.30am on Friday, Singapore time) while the Crew Dragon vehicle, dubbed Endurance, and the space station were flying about 420 km above the eastern Caribbean Sea, according to NASA.

 The Endurance crew consists of three American NASA astronauts - flight commander Raja Chari, 44, mission pilot Tom Marshburn, 61, and mission specialist Kayla Barron, 34 - as well as German astronaut Matthias Maurer, 51, a mission specialist from the European Space Agency.

-On arrival, the crew conducted a series of standard leak checks and pressurized the space between the spacecraft in preparation for opening the hatch to the space station.
+On arrival, the crew conducted a series of standard leak checks and pressurised the space between the spacecraft in preparation for opening the hatch to the space station.

 The astronauts will be welcomed aboard the orbiting outpost by its three current occupants - Russian cosmonauts Pyotr Dubrov and Oleg Novitskiy and NASA astronaut Mark Vande Hei, who shared a Soyuz flight with his Roscosmos crewmates to the space station earlier this year.